Cheng0315/swift-kart/README.md

 # Swift-Kart

-Swift-Kart is a Ruby on Rails e-commerce application.
-When using the application, users can sign up as a seller or buyer.
-If users sign up as buyer, users can buy items from sellers.
-If users sign up as seller, users can buy items as well as sell items.
+Swift-Kart is a an E-commerce application built with Ruby on Rails, Javascript, HTML5, CSS3, jQuery, Bootstrap 4, Handlebars, MVC, OAuth, PostgreSQL, and Google Cloud Storage.

 # Usage

+This application uses PostgreSQL as the database.
+To fully test out the functions of this application, please make sure you have PostgreSQL install before running the application.

-To use this application, clone this repository, run bundle install, rails active_storage:install, rails db:migrate, rails db:seed, then rails s.
+To install the application, clone this repository, run bundle install, rails active_storage:install, rails db:create, rails db:migrate, rails db:seed, then rails s.

 # Contributing Bugfixes or Features